COMPLETE STREETS CAMPAIGN

 In 2017, a CalBike-commissioned poll showed that Californians across the state and across all major political and demographic groups support building Complete Streets—roads with safe sidewalks, visible crosswalks, and protected bike lanes—that are safe places for everyone and not strictly thoroughfares for driving.

-CalBike recently joined with over 100 mobility, climate justice, and transportation organizations to send a letter to Governor Gavin Newsom, urging and independent investigation of Caltrans, a moratorium on freeway expansion, and better oversight of the agency.
-You can add your name by signing our petition.
+In 2023, CalBike joined with over 100 mobility, climate justice, and transportation organizations to send a letter to Governor Gavin Newsom, urging an independent investigation of Caltrans, a moratorium on freeway expansion, and better oversight of the agency.

 More About Complete Streets